alshedivat/al-folio/_projects/7_project.md

     </div>
 </div>
 <div class="caption">
-    Example of tracking critical points of salamander on right.
+    Example of tracking critical points of salamander on left.
 </div>